dustinian/TTL/README.md

 ###Tokens

 Use tokens to stand in for commonly-used CHRs, and to make your TTL more readable.
-Tokens must appear OUTSIDE quotation marks to be intepreted correctly.
+Tokens must appear OUTSIDE quotation marks to be interpreted correctly.

 Token | Chr
 ------|----